It’s Almost Time to Plant Warm Weather Crops.

 Most of these warm weather crops are planted directly into the ground.
 Some don’t like to have their roots disturbed and should only be planted that way.

+The first thing to know is when to plant summer crops.
 If you want to get a jump on the season you should start the seeds 6-8 weeks before your last frost date.
 Fortunately, if you haven’t begun seeds, you can find them available as starts in your local nursery.
 Just make sure that you give them protection from frost until it is time to plant outdoors.

 You will be in canning heaven all fall season!